matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 - A command object has a single method, and whatever state needed for that method to do its thing
 - A command object separates the execution of an action from an action itself
-- Anonymous classes (listeners, threads) are an excellent way to encapsulate little bits of behavior into objects.
+- Anonymous classes (listeners, threads) are an excellent way to encapsulate little bits of behavior into objects
 - Very high portion of anonymous classes simply consisted of objects that implement an interface with just one function
 - **Lambda** functions are simply anonymous function
 - In a for loop it is impossible or at least very complicated to parallelise the loop across multiple different CPU